Ingemark/pbxis/README.md

 # Asterisk Call Center Integration Library

-The library connects to an Asterisk server that manages a call center and exposes services that are required to implement an application used by agents serving the phone calls.
-Allows easy integration of Asterisk services into the wider scope, such as a CRM application.
+The library connects to a call center's Asterisk server and exposes services that are typically needed by an application used by agents while serving the customer calls.
+This allows easy integration of Asterisk-related services into the wider scope, such as a CRM application.

 ## Feature highlights

 * provides a stream of interesting Asterisk events through an easily accessible API;

-* supports both synchronous (blocking) and asynchronous (callback) mode of operation;
+* supports both synchronous (blocking) and asynchronous (callback-based) reception of events;

-* can issue commands to Asterisk, such as originating a call and managing agent status;
+* can issue commands to Asterisk, such as originating a call or managing agent status;

-* connects via the Asterisk Manager Interface (AMI);
+* connects to Asterisk via the Asterisk Manager Interface (AMI);

-* upon initial connect, retrieves all current state that is available;

-* automatically reconnects to Asterisk upon connection loss and restores the tracked state;
+* robust to connection failures: automatically reconnects and restores the tracked state;

-* uses only a single manager connection to Asterisk to cater for all registered agents;
+* uses a single AMI connection to Asterisk to cater for all registered agents;

-* keeps the traffic over the AMI connections to a bare minimum:
+* keeps the traffic over the AMI connection to a bare minimum:
-  * activates the event filter on the Asterisk side;
+  * sets up an appropriate event filter on the Asterisk side;
   * keeps track of all state through the event stream (doesn't poll the AMI);
-  * uses the AMI actions that will generate the necessary minimum of traffic when regenerating state.
+  * tailors AMI actions to generate the necessary minimum of traffic when regenerating state.

 ## API overview